katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         one or many plays in a playbook.

     Pull Mode
-        By default, Ansible runs in :term:`push mode`, which allows it very fine-grained control over when it talks to each system.
+        By default, Assible runs in :term:`push mode`, which allows it very fine-grained control over when it talks to each system.
 Pull mode is provided for when you would rather have nodes check in every N minutes on a particular schedule.
-It uses a program called :command:`ansible-pull` and can also be set up (or reconfigured) using a push-mode :term:`playbook <playbooks>`.
-Most Ansible users use push mode, but pull mode is included for variety and the sake of having choices.
+It uses a program called :command:`assible-pull` and can also be set up (or reconfigured) using a push-mode :term:`playbook <playbooks>`.
+Most Assible users use push mode, but pull mode is included for variety and the sake of having choices.

-        :command:`ansible-pull` works by checking configuration orders out of git on a crontab and then managing the machine locally, using the :term:`local connection` plugin.
+        :command:`assible-pull` works by checking configuration orders out of git on a crontab and then managing the machine locally, using the :term:`local connection` plugin.

     Push Mode
-        Push mode is the default mode of Ansible.
-In fact, it's not really a mode at all -- it's just how Ansible works when you aren't thinking about it.
-Push mode allows Ansible to be fine-grained and conduct nodes through complex orchestration processes without waiting for them to check in.
+        Push mode is the default mode of Assible.
+In fact, it's not really a mode at all -- it's just how Assible works when you aren't thinking about it.
+Push mode allows Assible to be fine-grained and conduct nodes through complex orchestration processes without waiting for them to check in.

     Register Variable
-        The result of running any :term:`task <tasks>` in Ansible can be stored in a variable for use in a template or a conditional statement.
+        The result of running any :term:`task <tasks>` in Assible can be stored in a variable for use in a template or a conditional statement.
-        The keyword used to define the variable is called ``register``, taking its name from the idea of registers in assembly programming (though Ansible will never feel like assembly programming).
+        The keyword used to define the variable is called ``register``, taking its name from the idea of registers in assembly programming (though Assible will never feel like assembly programming).
 There are an infinite number of variable names you can use for registration.

     Resource Model
-        Ansible modules work in terms of resources.
+        Assible modules work in terms of resources.
 For instance, the :ref:`file module <file_module>` will select a particular file and ensure that the attributes of that resource match a particular model.
 As an example, we might wish to change the owner of :file:`/etc/motd` to ``root`` if it is not already set to ``root``, or set its mode to ``0644`` if it is not already set to ``0644``.
-The resource models are :term:`idempotent <idempotency>` meaning change commands are not run unless needed, and Ansible will bring the system back to a desired state regardless of the actual state -- rather than you having to tell it how to get to the state.
+The resource models are :term:`idempotent <idempotency>` meaning change commands are not run unless needed, and Assible will bring the system back to a desired state regardless of the actual state -- rather than you having to tell it how to get to the state.

     Roles
-        Roles are units of organization in Ansible.
+        Roles are units of organization in Assible.
 Assigning a role to a group of :term:`hosts <Host>` (or a set of :term:`groups <group>`, or :term:`host patterns <Globbing>`, and so on) implies that they should implement a specific behavior.
 A role may include applying certain